Quarter Section Finder — Find Any Quarter Section in the United States

 Every section of land in the PLSS grid is divided into 4 quarter sections, identified by compass direction: NE (Northeast), NW (Northwest), SE (Southeast), and SW (Southwest).
 Each quarter section covers approximately 160 acres.

 A quarter section is written in the format Quarter Section-Township-Range-Principal Meridian.
-For example, NE 14-5N-3W Sixth Principal Meridian refers to the Northeast quarter of Section 14, Township 5 North, Range 3 West of the Sixth Principal Meridian.
-That's a specific 160-acre parcel in north-central Colorado, near Fort Collins.
+For example, NE 31-5N-7W Willamette Meridian refers to the Northeast quarter of Section 31, Township 5 North, Range 7 West of the Willamette Meridian.
+That's a specific 160-acre parcel in Clatsop County, Oregon.

 Quarter section descriptions are critical in oil and gas (for well licenses and surface leases), agriculture (for crop insurance claims and field management), real estate (for rural property titles), and insurance (for claims adjustments on rural properties).
 If you're working with any of these industries in the western United States, you'll need to find quarter sections regularly.